zuza571/AI-Generated-CTI/README.md

 The dataset used for TinyLlama fine-tuning includes multiple sources:

-- **APTnotes (2008–2024)** – a collection of Advanced Persistent Threat (APT) reports from the [APTnotes repository](https://github.com/aptnotes/data/), downloaded using tools from [APTnotes Tools](https://github.com/aptnotes/tools) and collected in the local `APTnotes` directory.
+- APTnotes (2008–2024) – a collection of Advanced Persistent Threat (APT) reports from the [APTnotes repository](https://github.com/aptnotes/data/), downloaded using tools from [APTnotes Tools](https://github.com/aptnotes/tools) and collected in the local `APTnotes` directory.
-- Additional CTI datasets from the [Hugging Face Datasets platform](https://huggingface.co/datasets).
+- Additional CTI datasets from the [Hugging Face platform](https://huggingface.co/datasets).